 Use the resources available from the COPPER program and the national EMS for Children pediatric readiness toolkit to help your hospital address the gaps identified in step 1.
 If you have questions or would like assistance addressing gaps, please feel free to contact the EMS for Children Colorado program manager using the information provided at the bottom of this page.

-Submit the online COPPER application and checklist.
+Submit the online COPPER application, letter of commitment and checklist.